MaintenanceLTU/D0020B/project_work/README.md

 ## Project work
+### Aim
-The objective of the project is to connect the different parts of the course
+The aim of the project is to connect the different parts of the course
 - Introduction to maintenance
 - Introduction to Inspection and Condition monitoring
     - Measurement methods